Type class: Related notions

+In Go, an interface can be seen as a type class, and is roughly equivalent to a C++ concept.

+In Java and C#, interfaces are similar to type classes, defining an "interface" of methods to implement (see Java interfaces).

 In Clean typeclasses are similar to Haskell, but have a slightly different syntax.

 Rust supports traits, which are a limited form of type classes with coherence, and can also be seen as similar to interfaces.

 Mercury has typeclasses, although they are not exactly the same as in Haskell.

 In Scala, type classes are a programming idiom that can be implemented with existing language features such as implicit parameters, not a separate language feature per se.
 Because of the way they are implemented in Scala, it is possible to explicitly specify which type class instance to use for a type at a particular place in the code, in case of ambiguity.
 However, this is not necessarily a benefit as ambiguous type class instances can be error-prone.

 The proof assistant Rocq has also supported type classes in recent versions.
 Unlike in ordinary programming languages, in Rocq, any laws of a type class (such as the monad laws) that are stated within the type class definition, must be mathematically proved of each type class instance before using them.